named-data/ndn-101/docs/getting-started.md

 ## Packet Forwarder

-To begin, you will need to first install the **NDN Forwarding Daemon (NFD)** on your computer.
+To begin, you will need to first install an **NDN Packet Forwarder** on your computer.
-There are several implementations of NFD, the most popular of which are:
+There are several implementations of forwarders, the most popular of which are:

   * [NFD](https://docs.named-data.net/NFD/current/INSTALL.html)[@afanasyev2014nfd], the reference implementation (C++)
   * [NDNd](https://github.com/named-data/ndnd)[@icn2021yanfd], a multithreaded implementation (Golang)
   * [NDN-DPDK](https://github.com/usnistgov/ndn-dpdk)[@icn2020dpdk], a high-performance implementation (C)
   * [NDN-Lite](https://github.com/named-data-iot/ndn-lite)[@icn2018ndnot], an IoT implementation (C)

-!!! tip "What is the role of NFD?"
+!!! tip "What is the role of the forwarder?"
-    NFD is the NDN equivalent of an IP "router", and runs on _each node_ in the network.
+    The forwarder is the NDN equivalent of an IP "router", and runs on _each node_ in the network.
     It is responsible for forwarding NDN packets between nodes, including functions of Data multicast and caching.

 ## Client Library